dasmurphy/tinytinyrss-fever-plugin/README.md

 ## <a name="supported">Supported/Tested Clients</a>

-Full Support
+These clients should be working fine with this API emulation.

 * Reeder - iPhone

-Limited support

-* Mr.Reader - iPad - can currently only load and show items, can **not** read/star items
+* Mr.Reader - iPad

-If you get ```Offline Actions``` then long tap the settings icon and delete the pending actions.

 ## <a name="installation">Installation</a>